-The question of how to start a business is often related to the romanticization of entrepreneurship.
-This point of view is understandable in the sense that there truly is great freedom in being your own boss, with the complete agency over your business decisions.
-However, it can be misguided in the sense that the reality of entrepreneurship includes a lot of struggle and does not always provide the highest level of independence.
+There truly is great freedom in being your own boss with the complete agency over your business decisions.
+However, the reality of entrepreneurship includes a lot of struggle and does not always provide the highest level of independence.
 The key to a successful business foundation is to realize these pitfalls as well as the potentials in order to create a suitable framework.
 While your final business plan will include many things, keeping the following in mind is non-negotiable.

 Basic steps towards a successful business

-At rent24 we understand the complexity faced by founders when considering how to start a business.
-For this reason, we would like to focus on the basic steps and due diligence required for an entrepreneur to set up a successful business.
-Hint: Unlike what many motivational speakers may have you believe, planning for failure is absolutely necessary.
+At rent24 we understand the complexity when considering how to start a business.
+For this reason, we’d like to focus on the basic steps and due diligence required for an entrepreneur to set up a successful business.
+Unlike what many motivational speakers may have you believe, planning for failure is absolutely necessary.

 1. Take care of legal provisions